RedDirtBits/nixos/xps15/README.md

-# Dell XPS15 Production Configuration
+# Dell XPS15 Configuration

-In rather ineloquent terms, this just the configuration that is currently running and working on the machine.
-I am probably going **way** overboard with the whole base, production, and testing thing, but it helps me keep everything organized until I can sort out some better method.
-It would be really cool if such a mechnism existed within NixOS (well, I assume it doesn't anyway).
-Yeah, I know, generations and all but what you end up there is a menu full of different generations that have no apparent meaning (because as far as I know there is no way to annotate them).
+When I started this I thought I would be smart.
+I'll create separate configurations.
+One as a base, initial install configuration, one for testing, and one that will be running on the computer.
+As one can imagine this became quite unweildly very quickly.
+I still have a quite a bit to learn before I try to introduce things like Flake and Home Manager.
+So I made the decision to work from one configuration file.
+I am the only user on this particular PC, no one has ever used it other than me, so why add in all the complexity especially at these early stages?

+In addition to this I found through using the configuration on bare metal, and testing in a VM, that much of the configuration, though originally intended for my Dell XPS15 specifically, transfered nicely to VM's and other hardware I have.
+Seeing this it just made more sense to use a single configuration file but with my own weird and strange twists.
+Namely in the fact that there are a lot of options that are currently commented out and I explore and understand the ones that aren't.

 I mentioned in the [partitioning](https://github.com/RedDirtBits/nixos/blob/main/docs/002-repartitioning.md) that I did things a little weird in that I tend to do things in stages.
 One of the reasons for this is that I like to take good notes on such things.
 So my generations menu selection tends to grow quite rapidly as I try new thing and make micro steps so I can capture what I hope to be, useful information.
 Don't be hatin' on me, I mentioned I was a little unconventional.

-At any rate, this production configuration is where I hope to document most the the various changes I make along this journey and capture things like why is that needed, what does it do, when might it be useful.
+At any rate, this configuration is where I hope to document most the the various changes I make along this journey and capture things like why is that needed, what does it do, when might it be useful.
 You know, my normal bland, verbose stuff.
 I mean, if you are having trouble sleeping and all...

 # WARNING